Kilt, MacLeod tartan

 The tartan

-The green MacLeod, sometimes also called hunting.
+The green MacLeod.
+Sometimes, it is called MacLeod Hunting.
 A clan/family tartan.

 The kilt

-The kilt is a 5-yard casual PV/acrylic ready-made kilt from Heritage of Scotland, bought back in 2007.
+The kilt is a 5-yard casual PV/acrylic ready-made kilt from Heritage of Scotland, and it was bought back in 2007.
 Today, equivalent kilts are almost always 8-yard kilts.
-Despite I have worn it a lot, and for tasks where I should never ever have dared using any of my more expensive kilts, it still looks nice.
+Although I have worn it a lot, and for tasks where I should never have dared to use any of my more expensive kilts, it still looks nice.
 This is a kilt that simply won’t fall apart.
-On the front there is some peeling from the sporran, but you shall be very close to tell.
-The MacLeod of Harris tartan is no longer available for low-price kilts, it seems.
+On the front, there is some peeling from the sporran, but you shall be very close to telling.
+The MacLeod of Harris tartan is no longer available for low-priced kilts, it seems.

 The pictures

-In the pictures the kilt is worn with and without a sporran, with kilt hose in various colours, with shorts socks, or tights/pantyhose, with sneakers, boots, and rain boots.
+In the pictures, the kilt is worn with and without a sporran, with kilt hose in various colours, short socks, or tights/pantyhose, complemented by sneakers, boots, and rain boots.

-When in a kilt with kilt hose, and temperatures are low, you are frequently asked if you aren't cold?
-In fact, knees never are, but those people seem to find tights, as worn by men under shorts for sport, a better solution.
-Others, however will praise you for your bare knees.
+When wearing a kilt with kilt hose and temperatures are low, you are frequently asked if you aren't cold.
+In fact, knees are never cold, but those people seem to find tights, as worn by men under shorts for sports activities, a better solution.
+Others, however, will praise you for your bare knees.
 Purists insist on kilt hose.